mmisamore/fregetalk/fregetalk.md

 sneakyIO :: IO ()
 sneakyIO = println "I'll try to do IO too!"
 ```
-> - The sneakyIO here is not so sneaky: it *does* get evaluated, but evaluation
-doesn't produce side-effects!

-> - Expressions that could potentially produce IO must have return type *IO a* for some
+> - Expressions that could potentially ask for I/O must have return type *IO a* for some
 *a*.
 This condition is <span style="color:red">statically enforced</span> by the type checker!

-# Anonymous Functions (aka lambdas)

-> - Java 8 has these too (great!), but it's still not a functional programming language
+# Refactor at Will

+> - Since all functions are pure by default, we can use mathematical methods to refactor them.

 > - ```haskell
 -- Filter a list of as using some lambda p